 Fear of the unknown can make tooth extraction a difficult process for both children and their parents.
 Knowing what to expect can help you both to prepare for the experience.
-Our Kids Smiles dentists will make sure that the experience is comfortable.
+Our Kids Smiles pediatric dentists, Dr. Frank Sierra, Dr. Mia Kwan and Dr. Khusbu Patel, any any of our 3 Tampa Bay locations and 1 in Bradenton will make sure that the experience is comfortable.
 Let's go over some facts about tooth extraction before we answer the question "does tooth extraction hurt."

 Reasons for Pediatric Tooth Extraction

 First of all, unlike adults, your child will develop to have 20 temporary, primary teeth; and then 32 permanent adult teeth.
 The primary teeth are still very important as they hold the space for the adult teeth.
 We attempt to keep them intact until they are naturally ready to come out.

 The reasons why a baby tooth might need to be removed include: accidents, major decay, or situations in which they block adult teeth from coming in properly.
 In teens, sometimes their wisdom teeth are removed due to crowding or bad positioning.

 Dr. Frank Sierra explains, "At Kids Smiles, we understand that children have unique dental needs and that going to the dentist can sometimes be seen as a stressful experience.
 This is why we have Pediatric dentists who specialize in handling these needs.
 Our dentists have undergone extensive advanced training on working with children and teens.
 We have the patience and experience in making frightened children feel comfortable, child-friendly equipment, and an environment helps to make visits a positive experience."